 John believes in the value of community primary schools and in the aim to raise the aspirations of pupils, especially in rural areas, and wants to see the quality of education enhanced through an innovative and broad curriculum.
 He appreciates how valuable his own education has been and wants pupils to be given the chance to feel the same in the future.
 John is keen to see pupils engaged by the sciences as part of their primary curriculum.

-yvonne hunter - trustee & Chair of education & learning committee
+Yvonne hunter - trustee & Chair of education & learning committee

 Yvonne is currently an independent consultant with over 40 years’ experience within the Education sector.
 She has previously worked as a substantive Headteacher (5 schools) and Advisory Headteacher (5 schools) within Essex and Kent.

-Yvonne has extensive experience in supporting rapid school improvement, particularly in vulnerable schools / schools facing challenging circumstances, through her headteacher role and multi-faceted roles as School Achievement Adviser, School Improvement Adviser, School Improvement Partner, Standards & Excellence Officer and Headteacher Performance Management External Adviser across 5 local authorities and 6 MATs.
+Yvonne has extensive experience in supporting rapid school improvement, particularly in vulnerable schools / schools facing challenging circumstances, through her headteacher role and multi-faceted roles as School Achievement Adviser, School Improvement Adviser, School Improvement Partner, Standards & Excellence Officer and Headteacher Performance Management External Adviser across 5 local authorities and 6 Trusts.

 In her spare time Yvonne has been both a Local Authority associate governor and a Local Authority governor of primary schools, which included chairing a Standards Committee and a Princes Trust mentor.